 The Role and Impact of Jewish Religious Leadership in the United States

-Within the U.S., Jewish rabbis have a significant impact on the practice of Judaism, as well as on community life.
+Within the U.S., Famous Jewish rabbis have a significant impact on the practice of Judaism, as well as on community life.
 Rabbis perform multiple duties as both educators of the Jewish faith and spiritual leaders.
 In addition to regularly leading services for congregants, rabbis officiate at life-cycle events such as weddings and funerals, teach the Torah, provide guidance for parishioners who are struggling with personal challenges, and are also actively involved in the greater community.
 Rabbis’ roles are steeped in the history and tradition of the Jewish faith, and they serve as a reliable source of guidance and direction to the broad range of believers who consider them to be their spiritual leaders of Judaism.

 The vast diversity of thought and practice among American Jews can be seen in the various denominations represented by the Jewish rabbinate, which comprises all branches of the Jewish faith, including the Orthodox, Conservative, Reform, Reconstructionist, and Renewal movements.
 Today’s Jewish religious leaders continue to develop their rabbinic roles, adapting many traditional functions in ways that are relevant to the current Jewish community, and are actively engaged in community-building, promoting social justice, and facilitating interfaith conversations about education.
 Throughout U.S. Jewish history, the prominence and influence of the rabbi in American society have increased exponentially, and have established them as some of the most prominent Jewish leaders of faith in the United States.